What Will You Study

 - History, theory and intellectual content are combined with creative design practice and design management.

-- You will have the opportunity to develop practical skills in prototyping and presentation in our purpose-built design studios and workshop.
+- You will have the opportunity to develop practical skills in prototyping, visualisation and presentation in our purpose-built design studios and workshop.

 - Through authentic projects and live briefs, including a group consultancy project, you’ll gain real world experience and prepare yourself for your future career.

 - We aim to include guest speakers and external organisations to provide insight into design and related industries, giving you the opportunity to build professional contacts and gain work experience during your degree.

 You will have the opportunity to spend Year 3 on a placement with a public, private or voluntary organisation in the UK or overseas.
 This experience should boost your employment prospects and help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.

 Applying for a placement is a competitive process and our Placements Team will support you in finding and applying for a suitable placement.
 The preparatory modules you will complete in years one and two are designed to give you the best chance of success in both your placement applications and the placement itself.